KokkinosThanos/Sirin-is-a-Fairy/README.md

 # Sirin the Fairy

-A responsive website made with CSS RULES techniques.
+A responsive website from Scratch!